astro-datalab/digestor/docs/tutorial.rst

 - the columns in the FITS file MUST be in the same order as the database table
 - the bintable CANNOT contain array columns
+- use of the ``--rid`` flag only works when the task creates the table from a single file, or when appending an existing table with a random_id column following the data

 When ingest small tables that require no transformation, creating and loading the table can be done using a command such as::